Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Golden Retrievers are one of the most popular family dogs for a good reason.
 The breed is friendly, highly playful, intelligent, and easy to train.
-However, for families with or planning to have children, parents often wonder if the breed is well suited to a household with kids.
+However, for families with or planning to have children, getting a dog that is good with kids is essential.

-As a whole, Golden Retrievers are good with children.
+As a whole, Golden Retrievers are very good with children.
 The breed is friendly and trustworthy, and their high energy and playfulness make them great companions for kids.
-As with any dog, proper socialization, training, and supervision are required, and children must be taught to be kind and respectful.
+However, proper socialization, training, and supervision are required, and children must be taught to be kind and respectful.

 We’ll explore what makes a Golden Retriever such a good match in a household with children, as well as any potential concerns and situations when children should not play with a Golden Retriever.